 Revise Mandatory Reporting Guidelines

 Prevent Child Abuse Iowa recognizes the important role legislation plays in the future of Iowa’s children.
-We support the implementation of recommendations set forth by the mandatory reporter working group.
+We’re proud to see the Iowa legislature pass Mandatory Reporter reform during the 2019 Legislative Session.

 Child protection requires the coordination of many professional groups and a cohesive training framework for recognizing and reporting the signs of neglect, sexual abuse and physical abuse.

-Revision would provide more direction to mandatory reporter trainers in Iowa and improve the function of reporting with Iowa Department of Human Services.
+Revision will provide more direction to mandatory reporter trainers in Iowa and improve the function of reporting with Iowa Department of Human Services.